 A digital kiosk touch screen mounted on a table can make sign-ins for events much more efficient.
 Convenient sign-in options make it easier for event organizers to keep track of who is present at any time.
 Whenever you need to know who is in attendance, these sign-in features will come in handy.

-Each event hosted at a community center has different needs, and the various cloud based digital signage options will make it easier to customize what you use according to these needs.
-Wall-mounted displays, for example, can provide a schedule of upcoming events and table-mounted kiosks can be used for further information.
+Each event hosted at a community center has different needs.
+The various cloud-based digital signage options will make it easier to customize what you use according to these needs.
+Wall-mounted displays, for example, can provide a schedule of upcoming events.
+And community centers can use table-mounted kiosks for further information.

-Besides digital signage advertising, kiosks can provide more personalized interactions, depending on the event taking place.
-Allowing attendees to book online provides information that can be used for marketing purposes.
+Besides advertising, kiosks can provide more personalized interactions, depending on the event taking place.
+Allowing attendees to book online provides information that governments and communities can use for marketing purposes.
 An attendee who has signed in can receive information based on what is in their user profile.

 Interactive activities work out very well in digital kiosk settings.
 Games and other fun activities are an ideal incentive for visitors of all ages to get more involved.
 These experiences, with their personalization possibilities, will help keep visitors interested in all the events going on at the community center.

-A digital kiosk display, when used in an accessible location, can also help visitors look up information about activities that are going on.
+When used in an accessible location, a digital kiosk display can also help visitors look up information about activities that are going on.
 Looking at schedules of upcoming events and signing up for notifications is one-way event attendees can stay updated.
 Another function these kiosks can serve is providing availability for rooms of various functions and tools.
 So, people can use the digital signage kiosk to book one of the rooms for use.

 Better Flxibility for Better Engagement